 Elevation: From 5280 ft on plains to 14,385 ft at the peak of Mt.
 Blanca.

 Major Highways: I-25 north & south, U.S. Highway 160 West, Colorado Highway 10 to the east and Highway 69 to Gardner & Westcliffe.
 Closest to: Pueblo, Colorado 47 miles north, & Trinidad Colorado 37 miles south.

 Environment: 4 seasons.
 Winter climate average cold is 33 degrees f. and summer climate average of 89 degrees f.

 Cities: Walsenburg is the county seat, La Veta is 20 miles south west of Walsenburg, Cuchara, (unincorporated), is 15 miles south of La Veta and Gardner, (unincorporated is 25 miles northwest of Walsenburg.

 Economic factors: Spanish Peaks Regional Health & Colorado State Veterans Nursing Home employs 260, Huerfano County School District Re-1 employs 108 and Re-2 employs 50, The County employs 135 and The Cities each about 25-40.
 Agriculture is still a mainstay with ranching as its foundation.
 The original economic base was coal mining which produced over 500 million tons of low sulfur, bituminous coal during the early part of the century.
 Remnants of the coal mines & camps are still evident throughout the county.

 Huerfano County is the eastern gateway to the Great Sand Dunes National Park.
 Huerfano County is the home of Lathrop State Park with two recreation lakes.
-Gardner community is the access to Blanca Basin wilderness area.
-Huerfano County presents breathtaking scenery, fascinating history and a wealth of recreational options.
+Gardner community is the access to the Blanca Basin wilderness area.
+Huerfano County presents breathtaking scenery, fascinating history, and a wealth of recreational options.
 Come and stay for a day and you will want to spend the rest of your life here.